-- Sony RX100 Mark IV (up to VII now) – I’ve taken this camera through the ringer.
-It’s beat up and needs and upgrade, but still shoot beautiful slo-mo.
+- Sony RX100 Mark IV (up to VII now) – I’ve taken this camera through the wringer.
+It’s beat up and needs an upgrade but still shoots beautiful slo-mo.

 - Canon EF 35mm f/1.4L – This is our favorite lens that always goes with us whenever we travel.
 Nothing else quite shoots this sharp.